unfoldingWord/tc-ui-toolkit/README.md

 # Development
 ## Environment setup
 - Run `npm run setup`
   or
 - `npm i`
 - `npm run build`
 - `npm link`
 - `cd tc-ui-toolkit-test`
+- `npm i`
 - `npm link tc-ui-toolkit`
-- `npm i`

 Reference:
 https://medium.com/@BrodaNoel/how-to-create-a-react-component-and-publish-it-in-npm-668ad7d363ce

 ## Component Development
 `tc-ui-toolkit` components should be developed inside their own folder in the `src` folder.

 Use the `CheckInfoCard` component as a guide to develop your own `tc-ui-toolkit` components.

 #### Commands to get your development rolling
+- Terminal 1
+    - In the root directory of `tc-ui-toolkit`

-- `npm start` so that webpack watches your changes and reloads (Live hot reloading).
+        - `npm start` so that webpack watches your changes and reloads (Live hot reloading). or
         - `npm build src` to build your components code without watching for changes.
+- Terminal 2
+    - In the `tc-ui-toolkit-test` directory (To render the component in the browser)
+      - cd to `tc-ui-toolkit-test`
+      - run `npm start`
+      - Then the `tc-ui-toolkit-test` app should open in your default browser.

 #### Directory & file structure

+Root directory of `tc-ui-toolkit`

 ```
 src